 Take a home safari as you watch webcams from zoos around the world

 Although we’re in a Covid-19 pandemic – it’s still flu season.
 Drink plenty of fluids.
-Make some citrus water (great way to load up on Vitamin C).
+Make some citrus water (a great way to load up on Vitamin C).
 Drink herbal tea.

 Take this time to get some rest and catch up on sleep.
 You might be surprised by how much you needed it.

-This is the favourite go to for most of us.
+This is the favorite go-to for most of us.
 Definitely mine.
 But keep it moderate.
 I know so boring, right?
 Just remember a heavy night of drinking will deplete your immune system.
 Also, alcohol can exasperate anxiety the following morning.
 Something to keep in mind.
 But by all means – do what works for you.